shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/5-troubleshoot-issue-connecting-virtual-machine-scale-set.md

    >**Note**:
    > There is a rule for port **80** and port **443**

-### Task-5: Use the Diagnose and solve problems troubleshooter
+### Task 05: Use the Diagnose and solve problems troubleshooter

 1. On the left, select **Diagnose and solve problems**.